getgems-io/nft-contracts/swap.md

 ```

 ##### Cancellation
-When contract is in active state and one of participants or supervisor decided to cancel exchange and get nft+commission back,
+When contract is in active state and one of participants or supervisor decided to cancel exchange and get nft+commission+surcharge back,
 he should send message with schema:
 ```tl-b
 cancel#00000002 query_id:uint64 = Cancel;
 ```

-On cancellation, each participant will receive transaction with return of amount of sent commission, with schema:
+On cancellation, each participant will receive transaction with return of amount of sent commission+surcharge, with schema:
 ```tl-b
 canceled#b5188860 query_id:uint64 = CanceledNotification;
 ```